Come Fly with Me

 Notes & references

-1. N: Dinosaurs all have legs positioned directly under their body, unlike lizards and crocodiles whose legs splay out to the side.
+1. Scroll to reference #1 N: Dinosaurs all have legs positioned directly under their body, unlike lizards and crocodiles whose legs splay out to the side.
 They also share an open hip-socket and a distinct ankle joint.
 Saurischians (lizard-hipped) and Ornithischians (bird-hipped) are the only two clades of dinosaurs, everything else is something else.
 A crocodilian, or some other archosaurian cousin, but not a dinosaur.😡

-2. N: This is technically a lie, because I didn’t just play dinosaurs, I played dinosaurs + He-Man + Ninja Tutles + whatever else was popular that year, all in one big imagination orgy.
+2. Scroll to reference #2 N: This is technically a lie, because I didn’t just play dinosaurs, I played dinosaurs + He-Man + Ninja Tutles + whatever else was popular that year, all in one big imagination orgy.
 But explaining that kinda messed with the flow so it got relegated to down here.

-3. N: In the Triassic, dinosaurs were just one of many archosaur clades that saw success.
+3. Scroll to reference #3 N: In the Triassic, dinosaurs were just one of many archosaur clades that saw success.
 The rauisuchians are another group of archosaurs who were more closely related to crocodiles than to dinosaurs.
 They went extinct after the End-Triassic extinction event.

 R: Rauisuchia.
 (2025, March 29).
 In Wikipedia. https://en.wikipedia.org/wiki/Rauisuchia

-5. N: Within archosauria, dinosaurs and pterosaurs are both members of the avemetatarsalia, which are the archosaurs who are more closely related to dinosaurs (and therefore birds), than they are to crocodiles, which is the second big branch in the archosaur tree.
+5. Scroll to reference #5 N: Within archosauria, dinosaurs and pterosaurs are both members of the avemetatarsalia, which are the archosaurs who are more closely related to dinosaurs (and therefore birds), than they are to crocodiles, which is the second big branch in the archosaur tree.

 R: Avemetatarsalia.
 (2025, April 28).
 In Wikipedia. https://en.wikipedia.org/wiki/Avemetatarsalia